tplinderoth/ngsParalog/README.md

 approach in which sequencing errors and within-individual read proportions are modeled, offering more power to detect mapping problems at lower FDR.
 In addition, the dupHMM.R script implements a Hidden Markov Model to infer start and stop coordinates of regions refractory to short read mapping along large scaffolds based on both sequencing depth and the ngsParalog mismapping LR statistic.
-This achieves higher accuracy for identifying regions of mismapping than coverage or excess heterozygosity alone, and can delineate between signatures of deviations from HWE due to balancing selection and mismapping.
+This achieves higher accuracy for identifying regions of mismapping than coverage or excess heterozygosity alone, and can delineate between signatures of excess heterozygosity due to balancing selection and mismapping.

 ## Installation